hplt-project/HPLT-MT-Models/v1.0/README.md

 ### Downloading Training, Development and Test data

 The directory `data` contains the configuration for downloading the datasets used to train and evaluate the models.
-We use data from the [Opus](https://opus.nlpl.eu/) and build models with and without the
+We use data from [Opus](https://opus.nlpl.eu/) and build models with and without the
-[HPLT](https://hplt-project.org/) data release.
-For dev and test we use the [Flores200](https://github.com/facebookresearch/flores/blob/main/flores200/README.md) and [NTREX](https://github.com/MicrosoftTranslator/NTREX) datasets.
+[HPLT](https://hplt-project.org/) data release (V1.1).
+For dev and test we use  [Flores200](https://github.com/facebookresearch/flores/blob/main/flores200/README.md) and [NTREX](https://github.com/MicrosoftTranslator/NTREX) datasets.

 To download the data, first make sure that [OpusCleaner](https://github.com/hplt-project/OpusCleaner) is installed (currently you need to install from source to use the download script), then install the Python requirements in `data/requirements.txt`.
 To